vdhar71/insecure-k8s/README.md

 ```
 eksctl create cluster -f cluster.yaml
 ```
 NOTE: DO NOT TRY TO CREATE AN EKS CLUSTER IN AN EXISTING VPC.
 EKS Cloud Formation stackset requires/creates various AWS resources that is impossible to create them in an existing VPC.
+Refer: (https://eksctl.io/usage/creating-and-managing-clusters/)